helmetroo/fetch-twitter-bookmarks/README.md

 <a name="first-approach"></a>
 # First approach

 For my first approach at writing this app, I used [Puppeteer](https://pptr.dev/) to first visit the bookmarks page, then made it continuously scroll down and scrape encountered tweets.
 It assumed Twitter contained all tweets in `<article />` elements.
-More details on how that worked and the implementation for that approach can be found [here](https://github.com/helmetroo/fetch-twitter-bookmarks/tree/1232e7aa308e65e8b80f6fbf4bf928575194edf1).
+More details on how that worked, as well as the implementation can be found [here](https://github.com/helmetroo/fetch-twitter-bookmarks/tree/1232e7aa308e65e8b80f6fbf4bf928575194edf1).
 I decided that was far too unstable and the code was growing unnecessarily complex for its own good, so I rewrote it.

 <a name="license"></a>
 # License